Email Statuses

 This is probably the most obvious, yet the most deceiving status out of all of them.
 I like to describe this using the following scenario:

 You are sending a letter to your friend’s business that is located in another town/state/country.
 The letter goes through the postal system (internet) and gets “delivered” to your friend’s business.
 We consider this “delivered”.
 It does not mean that your friend actually got it yet.
-It was just delivered to their mail server (in our example, the place of business).
-In a perfect scenario, the secretary picks up the mail then puts the letter in your friend’s mailbox.
+It was just delivered to their place of business (their mail server).
+In a perfect scenario, their assistant picks up the mail then puts the letter in your friend’s mailbox.
 But, we do not live in a perfect world so there are a few things that can go wrong here:

-The secretary can see that letter as SPAM and throw it away.
+The assistant can see that letter as SPAM and throw it away.
 Your friend doesn’t know it was delivered and you have no idea that they didn’t get it.

-The secretary can place that in mailbox of someone else other than your friend.
+The assistant can place that in mailbox of someone else other than your friend.
 Again, your friend did not get the letter.

-The secretary decides to label it as SPAM and put it in your friend’s SPAM box instead of the appropriate mail box.
+The assistant decides to label it as SPAM and put it in your friend’s SPAM box instead of the appropriate mailbox.
 Your friend may see the letter if they decided to check that specific mailbox.

 So even though it is marked as delivered, the ONLY way we know for sure they got it is if they click on a link within that email.
 I’ll explain why we don’t really know if they opened it in that respective section below.